fametrano/fametrano.github.io/_pages/about.md

 ## Profile

+Former physicist,
-After almost twenty years
+after almost twenty years
-in the investment banking and asset management industry, Ferdinando Ametrano discovered bitcoin in 2014: since then bitcoin has been his major professional and academic interest.
+in investment banking, asset management, and quantitive finance, Ferdinando Ametrano discovered bitcoin in 2014: since then bitcoin has been his major professional and academic interest.

-Founder and CEO of [CheckSig](https://checksig.io) (transparent bitcoin custody solutions for institutional investors and high-net-worth individuals) and [Digital Gold Institute](https://dgi.io)
+Co-founder and CEO of [CheckSig](https://checksig.io) (transparent bitcoin custody solutions for institutional investors and high-net-worth individuals), founder and scientific director of the
+[Digital Gold Institute](https://dgi.io)
 (R&D, consultancy, and training about bitcoin and blockchain technology), Ferdinando is also scientific director of the